Taher-Chabra/Data-table/README.md

 ## Live Demo

-You can view the live demo of the project here: [React-data-table]('https://react-data-table-cmp.netlify.app/').
+You can view the live demo of the project here : [DataTable](https://react-data-table-cmp.netlify.app/)